ayyjohn/ayyjohn.github.io/_posts/2021-04-09-custom-lint-rules.md

 But in this blog I've already encountered bugs in how I use categories, and so it makes sense for me to lint my `categories` section on each post.

-## Your own regression testing suite
+## Your Own Regression Testing Suite

 As I mentioned in [my post about categories](/posts/adding-categories) I made [Liquid](https://shopify.github.io/liquid/) iterate over all unique categories to generate my posts grouped by categories page.
 And since, to Jekyll, `Linting` is a different tag than `linting`, it'll make a new section on the categories page above all the others because capitals sort higher than lowercase letters.